sc0ttwad3/my-html-scaffold/src/doc/html.md

 over HTTPS (the jQuery CDN was not,) and it offered a better chance of hitting the cache lottery owing to the popularity of the Google CDN.
-The first issue is no longer valid and the second is far outweighed by being able to serve jQuery to Chinese users.
+The first issue is no longer valid and the second is far outweighed by being able to serve jQuery to users in China.

 While the jQuery CDN is a strong default solution your site or application may require a different configuration.
 Testing your site with services like